pitosalas/tb3-ros/server/README.md

 ./serverctl up -c config.yaml
 ```

-Check `build/overview.md` for all the credentials of every desktop and traefik interface.
+Check `build/overview.md` for all the credentials of every cloud desktop and traefik interface.

 ### Down